Casagrand Moondance Kumbalgodu - 504 Homes Across 8.6 Acres

 What makes this launch different from the broader Bengaluru mid-market

 Three project-level details deserve specific attention.
 First, the unit-count-to-acre ratio.
-At 504 units over 8.25 acres (61 units/acre), Casagrand Kumbalgodu sits well below the 100–130 units/acre density that dominates Bengaluru mid-market high-rise launches.
-That headroom is what enables a pedestrian courtyard large enough to feel like community space rather than a glorified setback.
+At 504 units over 8.6 acres (~59 units/acre), Casagrand Moondance Kumbalgodu sits well below the 100–130 units/acre density that dominates Bengaluru mid-market high-rise launches.
+That headroom enables 4.5 acres of open space and 3 grand central courtyards - pedestrian community space rather than glorified setbacks.
 Second, the configuration mix is intentional rather than opportunistic.
-Most 500-unit Bengaluru launches split inventory evenly across 1/2/3 BHK to maximise buyer segments; the 344-to-151-to-9 skew here signals that the developer is designing for a specific family-stage buyer rather than trying to be everything to everyone.
+Most 500-unit Bengaluru launches split inventory across 1/2/3 BHK to maximise buyer segments; Casagrand has dropped the 1 BHK entirely and built only 2 BHK and 3 BHK, signalling that the developer is designing for a specific family-stage buyer rather than trying to be everything to everyone.
 Resident demographics at possession will therefore be more coherent, which pays off in community rhythms post-handover.

 Reading the project honestly - what to watch